elminalirzayev/Easy.Tools.GoogleCalendarEvents.Holidays.Azerbaijan/README.md

-﻿# Easy.Tools.GoogleCalendarEvents
+﻿# Easy.Tools.GoogleCalendarEvents.Holidays.Azerbaijan

-This package allows you to retrieve public holiday events from [Google Public Calendars](https://developers.google.com/calendar) for Turkey.
+This package allows you to retrieve public holiday events from [Google Public Calendars](https://developers.google.com/calendar) for Azerbaijan.

 It uses Google Calendar API (v3) and provides a clean interface for fetching holiday data based on language preference.

+It builds on top of the core [`Easy.Tools.GoogleCalendarEvents`](https://www.nuget.org/packages/Easy.Tools.GoogleCalendarEvents) package, which handles low-level interaction with the Google Calendar API.

 ---